algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xa4
 - Stack: ..., A: []byte, B: []byte &rarr; ..., uint64
-- A is less than B, where A and B are byte-arrays interpreted as big-endian unsigned integers => { 0 or 1}
+- 1 if A is less than B, else 0.
+A and B are interpreted as big-endian unsigned integers
 - Availability: v4

 ## b>

 - Opcode: 0xa5
 - Stack: ..., A: []byte, B: []byte &rarr; ..., uint64
-- A is greater than B, where A and B are byte-arrays interpreted as big-endian unsigned integers => { 0 or 1}
+- 1 if A is greater than B, else 0.
+A and B are interpreted as big-endian unsigned integers
 - Availability: v4

 ## b<=

 - Opcode: 0xa6
 - Stack: ..., A: []byte, B: []byte &rarr; ..., uint64
-- A is less than or equal to B, where A and B are byte-arrays interpreted as big-endian unsigned integers => { 0 or 1}
+- 1 if A is less than or equal to B, else 0.
+A and B are interpreted as big-endian unsigned integers
 - Availability: v4

 ## b>=

 - Opcode: 0xa7
 - Stack: ..., A: []byte, B: []byte &rarr; ..., uint64
-- A is greater than or equal to B, where A and B are byte-arrays interpreted as big-endian unsigned integers => { 0 or 1}
+- 1 if A is greater than or equal to B, else 0.
+A and B are interpreted as big-endian unsigned integers
 - Availability: v4

 ## b==

 - Opcode: 0xa8
 - Stack: ..., A: []byte, B: []byte &rarr; ..., uint64
-- A is equals to B, where A and B are byte-arrays interpreted as big-endian unsigned integers => { 0 or 1}
+- 1 if A is equal to B, else 0.
+A and B are interpreted as big-endian unsigned integers
 - Availability: v4

 ## b!=

 - Opcode: 0xa9
 - Stack: ..., A: []byte, B: []byte &rarr; ..., uint64
-- A is not equal to B, where A and B are byte-arrays interpreted as big-endian unsigned integers => { 0 or 1}
+- 0 if A is equal to B, else 1.
+A and B are interpreted as big-endian unsigned integers
 - Availability: v4

 ## b%

 - Opcode: 0xaa
 - Stack: ..., A: []byte, B: []byte &rarr; ..., []byte
-- A modulo B, where A and B are byte-arrays interpreted as big-endian unsigned integers.
+- A modulo B. A and B are interpreted as big-endian unsigned integers.
 Fail if B is zero.
 - **Cost**: 20
 - Availability: v4